LucHermitte/lh-vim-lib/doc/Project.md

 Project :doonce echo bufname('%')
 ```

-The best way to execute `:make` on a project is with this subcommand.
-This way,
+The best way to execute `:make` on a project (different from the current) is
-it makes sure all variables related to the project are correctly set when
+with this subcommand.
+This way, it makes sure all variables related to the
-compiling.
+project are correctly set when compiling.

 ```vim
 Project ProjectName :doonce make %<